 Projects associated with these applications are aimed directly at revenue growth, such as helping salespeople get more insight into their jobs, or helping us find where the market opportunities lie or even what the market opportunity is.
 We are extending this into marketing with real-time mashups and publicly available data.

-Is Blue Insight made up of just IBM technologies, or have you integrated technologies from
+Is Blue Insight made up of just IBM technologies, or have you integrated technologies from other vendors?

 Toole: It is a Cognos-based cloud on z-Linux that about 140,000 people have access to right now.
 We are now just adding SPSS [a statistical software company acquired by IBM] to it so we can do more things with predictive analytics.
 Today it is handling traditional things, such as alerts, dashboards and reports.
 But obviously, what we want to do is to be able to look at all of the trend data we have so we can go deeper on forecasting and predictive analysis.